MichalGabonay/here-sdk-go/README.md

 # here-sdk-go
-extremly simplified sdk for HERE maps  - only scrapped geocoder and coutingroute (for truck)
+extremly simplified sdk for HERE maps  - only part of geocoder and calculateroute (for truck)